zama-ai/concrete/docs/getting-started/quick_start.md

 # Quick Start

-To compute on encrypted data, you first need to define the function that you want to compute, then compile it into a Concrete `Circuit`, which you can use to perform homomorphic evaluation.
+To compute on encrypted data, you first need to define the function you want to compute, then compile it into a Concrete `Circuit`, which you can use to perform homomorphic evaluation.

 Here is the full example that we will walk through: